 Within Campspot, for example, a guest will automatically receive a notification prior to their bill being due.
 It’s easy for campground staff to add applicable point-of-sale items and utility meter charges to this bill as well before it’s sent out.
 Campspot will then automatically process the guest’s payment when due.
 Alternatively, guests have the ability to make the payment online themselves, streamlining the process and eliminating the park having to collect funds.

-Any campground reservation system is only as good as the people behind the platform.
+Any campground booking system is only as good as the people behind the platform.
 Therefore, it’s important to be sold both on the tool itself and the team backing it.
 Most importantly, support shouldn’t start and end with the sales pitch.
 From importing your existing data to branding your online booking page and training initial users, the set-up phase when acquiring new park software is critical.
 Understand who will be helping you get set up, how you will smoothly transition away from your old system, and when you will be able to take online reservations.

 After confirming logistics and support for the onboarding phase, ask how a software company will remain available to you for ongoing needs throughout your working relationship.
 Does the provider have an online database of support articles, videos, and FAQs available 24/7?
 Does the provider regularly hold informational webinars to help you stay abreast of industry trends and tips?
 Does the provider have a helpline to its dedicated team of human beings ready to assist you?
 The common theme here is that top-tier software providers will prioritize the longevity of your relationship and your business, beyond the initial transaction.

 From Campspot’s perspective, we partner with all sorts of outdoor hospitality businesses, including RV parks, family-owned campgrounds, municipal properties, fairgrounds, event centers, glamping resorts, and more.
-Naturally, each of these operations is going to use our software a little differently to fit their business model.
+Naturally, each of these operations is going to use our campground booking software a little differently to fit their business model.
 If we charged customers extra fees for every integrated feature and capability of our software, we would be doing everyone a disservice.
 Why pay for housekeeping management functionality if you only offer rustic tent sites?
 Why be forced to pay for text messaging as a feature if you have no desire to use this communication tactic?

 Oftentimes, software can be more cumbersome than helpful.
 In a world where hundreds upon thousands of integrations are possible, don’t get stuck paying for those that aren’t relevant to your unique brand of camping.
 While a provider may offer up many bells and whistles during the demo phase, ask yourself if those aspects of the software come at the expense of usability, trainability, or your bottom line.